FedML-AI/FedIoT/experiments/centralized/README.md

 TN number: 6069  FP number: 474 TP number: 469945 FN number: 0

 Accuracy: 0.9990 Precision: 0.9989 False Positive Rate: 0.0724

+## May 6th's update on Centralized Learning
+Note: Each client shares the same super testset.

+Mean result:

+Accuracy: 0.94077
+Precision: 0.99684
+FPR: 0.07368

+(1) Danmini_Doorbell

+Threshold: 0.54931

+The True negative number is  15955
+The False positive number is  644
+The True positive number is  468767
+The False negative number is  1029

+The accuracy is  0.99656
+The precision is  0.99863
+The false positive rate is  0.038798

+(2) Ecobee_Thermostat

+Threshold = 0.148883

+The True negative number is  3730
+The False positive number is  664
+The True positive number is  462046
+The False negative number is  7931

+The accuracy is  0.98188
+The precision is  0.99856
+The false positive rate is  0.15112

+(3) Ennio_Doorbell

+Threshold = 0.21051

+The True negative number is  12426
+The False positive number is  673
+The True positive number is  469848
+The False negative number is  0

+The accuracy is  0.99861
+The precision is  0.99857
+The false positive rate is  0.051378

+(4) Philips_Baby_Monitor

+Threshold = 0.179716

+The True negative number is  53861
+The False positive number is  4845
+The True positive number is  469161
+The False negative number is  6

+The accuracy is  0.99081
+The precision is  0.98978
+The false positive rate is  0.082530

+(5) Provision_737E_Security_Camera

+Threshold = 0.10321

+The True negative number is  19739
+The False positive number is  1083
+The True positive number is  469733
+The False negative number is  0

+The accuracy is  0.99779
+The precision is  0.99770
+The false positive rate is  0.05201

+(6) Provision_838_Security_Camera

+Threshold = 0.09312

+The True negative number is  31724
+The False positive number is  1279
+The True positive number is  469551
+The False negative number is  0

+The accuracy is  0.99745
+The precision is  0.99728
+The false positive rate is  0.038754

+(7) Samsumg_SNH_Webcam

+Threshold = 0.31852

+The True negative number is  16542
+The False positive number is  929
+The True positive number is  251645
+The False negative number is  218138

+The accuracy is  0.550405
+The precision is  0.99632
+The false positive rate is  0.053173

+(8) SimpleHome_1002

+Threshold: 0.13678

+The True negative number is  13715
+The False positive number is  1892
+The True positive number is  450713
+The False negative number is  19097

+The accuracy is  0.956761
+The precision is  0.99582
+The false positive rate is  0.12123

+(9) SimpleHome_1003

+Threshold: 0.20081

+The True negative number is  6058
+The False positive number is  485
+The True positive number is  468843
+The False negative number is  1102

+The accuracy is  0.99667
+The precision is  0.99897
+The false positive rate is  0.074125